-This week’s grape variety is Fumin.
-It is the last variety that starts with the letter “F.” Amazing to me to note, but I have written 111 of these sorts of posts through the years.
+This week I spoke about a grape variety called Fumin.
 Italy has such an endless number of grape varieties, there is always something new to learn.

 Fumin is a variety that comes from the Valle d’Aosta.
 It can be made into a blend but it is also used to make mono-varietal wines and is used in the Valle d’Aosta Denominazione d’origine controllata (D.O.C.) wine.
 In a blend it brings both color and acidity.
 In fact, it is a wine that should age a bit before drinking to mellow out some of its robust and rustic aromas and flavors.